conda-incubator/conda-store/docs/index.rst

 notebook with the given environment and run it on a cron job.
 The only problem is that this creates a huge burden on IT.
-How is IT supposed to ensure that the environment that that notebook ran with is preserved indefinitely?
-Conda-store addresses this by building all environment separately(including updates).
+How is IT supposed to ensure that the environment that that notebook ran with is preserved indefinitely? conda-store addresses this by building all environment separately(including updates).
 There is a unique key that identifies any given environment.
 Furthermore this environment is available in many different forms: yaml, lockfile, conda tarball, and